-Verses 48-51: "But and if that evil servant shall say in his heart, My lord delayeth his coming; and shall begin to smite his fellow-servants, and to eat and drink with the drunken; the lord of that servant shall come in a day when he looketh not for him, and in an hour that he is not aware of; and shall cut him asunder, and appoint him his portion with the hypocrites: there shall be weeping and gnashing of teeth."
+Verses 48-51: "But and if that evil servant shall say in his heart, My lord delayeth his coming; and shall begin to smite his fellow-servants, and to eat and drink with the drinken; the lord of that servant shall come in a day when he looketh not for him, and in an hour that he is not aware of; and shall cut him asunder, and appoint him his portion with the hypocrites; there shall be weeping and gnashing of teeth."

 What the evil servant says and does, shows most clearly the position and work of the faithful and wise servant.
-The evil servant says, "My lord delayeth his coming," because the faithful servant is proclaiming the coming of his lord.
+The evil servant says, "My Lord delayeth His coming," because the faithful servant is proclaiming the coming of his Lord.
 The evil servant smites the faithful servant, because he teaches the soon coming of his Lord.
-The faithful servant, true to his commission to preach the "gospel of the kingdom" to a fallen church and a scoffing world, toils on, and for this the evil servant smites him.
-Not with the fist, perhaps, but with the tongue of obloquy and reproach.
+The faithful servant, true to his commission to preach the "gospel of the kingdom" to a fallen church and a scoffing world, toils on, and for this the evil servant smites him; not with the fist, perhaps, but with the tongue of obloquy and reproach, which, however, tends to provoke active persecution and deeds of violence.
 That there should be professed servants of Christ engaged in smiting those who are faithfully warning the world, need not cause surprise in view of the past, but must cause sorrow in the heart of every lover of truth.
-The wicked servant says in heart, and some are saying with their lips, The Lord is not coming.
-The world is now just starting out upon its career of knowledge and enjoyment.
-Where is the promise or indication of his coming?
-Some say, He may come to-night, he may not come in a million years, thus neutralizing the truth.
-Such men will be found criticising and discounting the Scriptures and subjecting them to the tests of human philosophy and science.
-The only safety for the people is to look beyond such watchmen.
+The wicked servant says in his heart, and some are saying with their lips, The Lord is not coming.
+The world is now just starting out upon its career of knowledge and enjoyment, says the scoffer.
+Where is the promise or indication of His coming?
+2 Peter 3:3, 4.
+He may come to-night; He may not come in a million years.
+Thus they quiet the awakened conscience, and neutralise the truth.
+Such men will be found criticising and discounting the Scriptures, and subjecting them to the tests of human philosophy and science, falsely so-called.
+The only safety for the people is to look beyond such watchmen to the sure word of God.
 Let them take the Bible for themselves, and there discerning the truth, embrace it, and live according to it.